jpdevries/synctodo/README.md

 Progressively Enhanced React To&nbsp;Do List.
 HTML&ndash;first, Node, Express,&nbsp;PostgreSQL.

 ## Preview
 Have a look at the synchronous and asynchronous endpoints in&nbsp;action.
+[Run the live demo at our Heroku Dino](https://sleepy-anchorage-68739.herokuapp.com).

 ![](http://j4p.us/3L3k0i450J3k/todolist.gif)